top of page

 4. Basswood – From the tree in our front yard

 5. Walnut – From a tree my dad's first cousin planted a couple of miles north of Grelton, OH.
-The same wood I used to make the headboard for our bed, a bedside table, carved hand mirrors for Su and Rachel, and other projects.
+The same wood I used to make the headboard for our bed, a bedside table, the shift knob for a Lancia Beta Coupe, carved hand mirrors for Su and Rachel, and other projects.

 6. White Cedar – From a scrap left over from making the back porch-to-house step